 Each one of those devices comes with it’s very own app, but the Smart Hubs have a handy aggregating app that you can control from your phone or tablet.
 Android users will find the last portion of the article very helpful — with details about Tasker, a smart phone automation app that can connect with your device for all sorts of really cool things.

 In my home, I’ve got a Nexus 7 tablet (one from 2013 – not pictured above but I have a similar setup) that can be found for really cheap now.

 This device runs on Android devices, so I can load Tasker and start setting up ‘profiles’, ‘tasks’ and all sorts of other really cool home automation tricks.

 Just simply place your phone or tablet in a centralized location (either on the wall or a table), plug in your device and then open your Smart Hub App.
 If you’ve got voice automation tech on your phone, you can utilize Google Voice and Tasker interactions to control your entire home.
-Check out the cool video below for ideas.

 Other cool uses for your old phone

 - The Rainforest Connection – donate your old phone and help protect the rainforest!

 - Folding@home – help find a cure for cancer and other diseases!